eclipse-sumo/sumo/docs/web/docs/Basics/Basic_Computer_Skills.md

 ## SUMO 0.12.3 and later

-In your SUMO release (all SUMO files and folders you downloaded) there is a directory *bin*.
-This directory contains a batch file named *start-command-line.bat*.
+In your SUMO release (all SUMO files and folders you downloaded) there is a `bin` directory.
+This directory contains a batch file named `start-command-line.bat`.
 This batch file starts a command-line and makes sure that you can execute SUMO-programs.

 1.  execute *start-command-line.bat* by double-clicking